 Employers should see the changes as a positive update that aligns with their goals, and it prepares PAs to be not only an agent in healthcare change but a leader in quality improvement initiatives.

-Why are these changes happening if there are still things that AAPA is working on and has not yet produced for all PAs?
+Why are these changes happening if there are still things that AAPA is working on and have not yet produced for all PAs?

-As a first step, last year AAPA established the criteria for designating activities as PI-CME and self-assessment CME—including activities that would be accessible for nonpracticing PAs.
-This was done with a committee of PA volunteers, including a PA who is an expert in quality improvement in continuing medical education and a representative from AAPA and NCCPA.
-We are now actively working on the identification and development of a range of PI-CME and self-assessment CME options that will be in place prior to the requirements being put into practice in 2014.
+As a first step, in 2013 AAPA established the criteria for designating activities as PI-CME and self-assessment CME—including activities that would be accessible for non-practicing PAs.
+This was done with a committee of PA volunteers, including a PA who is an expert in quality improvement in continuing medical education and representatives from AAPA and NCCPA.
+We are continuing to work on the identification and development of a range of PI-CME and self-assessment CME options for PAs in all specialties.

 Will I need to get institutional review board approval to perform a PI-CME activity since I will be entering information that comes from patient data?